minasanta/HTML-CSS_template_two/README.md

 # HTML-CSS_template_two

-A second resbonsive web template page using HTML & CSS only A tepmlate is Free Kasper - PSD from https://www.graphberry.com/
+A second resbonsive web template page using HTML & CSS only.

+A tepmlate is Free Kasper - PSD from https://www.graphberry.com/

 ## Technologies used